Canine Spine: Module Three

 - Advanced functional canine spinal anatomy and biomechanics (cervical, thoracic, ribs, lumbar, caudal and sacral),

-- Common canine spinal orthopaedic/pathological conditions,
+- Relevant canine spinal orthopaedic/pathological conditions,

 - Advanced tissue specific palpation to enhance your assessment of the canine spine